F/1.1 Provision, acquisition and use of information and communications technology resources

 MOPP F/1.2 Information security

-MOPP F/1.9 Corporate information asset management
+MOPP F/1.9 Data and information asset management

 MOPP F/1.11 Acceptable use of information and communications technology resources